NikiforovAll/nikiforovall.github.io/_posts/2026-05-02-hangfire-mcp-operations-pane.md

 layout: post
 title: "Hangfire as an MCP Operations Pane for AI Agents"
 categories: [ dotnet, ai ]
-tags: [ dotnet, ai, hangfire, mcp, mcp-server, aspire, agents ]
+tags: [ dotnet, ai, hangfire, mcp, aspire, agents ]
 published: true
 shortinfo: "Expose Hangfire jobs and maintenance tools as MCP capabilities, so AI agents can run jobs and operate the queue.
 Aspire integration is a bonus."
 fullview: false